Colours and other additives in food

 If you import the seasoning / colour directly, or manufacture it yourself, you should seek more detailed advice from your local Trading Standards service.

-Titanium dioxide (E171) has been banned in Europe.
+Titanium dioxide (E 171) has been banned in the European Union.
 Its use is still permitted by the Food Standards Agency / Food Standards Scotland in Great Britain, but this position may change.

 OTHER ADDITIVES